#FLAG2021: A New Flag for a New Century

 Semi-finalists will be paired with volunteer design professionals who will work closely with the semi-finalists to refine their designs

-Advisory Panel selects five finalists for final consideration by the Cook County Board
+Advisory Panel selects finalists for final consideration by the Cook County Board

-Cook County Board is sent five finalists to select new County Flag
+Cook County Board is sent finalists to select new County Flag

 Board deliberates on flag designs

 The new County Flag goes into production: Daley Plaza Flag, building flags, 3x5s, small flags, flag pins, uniform patches

 The new County Flag is introduced, Flag Raising Ceremony Daley Plaza, flags replaced outside at County facilities